worldveil/bloompy/README.md

 bloompy: 62.798033 seconds with error rate = 0.000990
 ```

-As my implementation code is only about 50 lines and I use the built-in Python `int` for the bitstring, that's not too surprising.
+As my implementation code is only 45 lines and I use the built-in Python `int` for the bitstring, that's not too surprising.

 As you can see the math works and the error rate is maintained quite well. `pybloomfilter` is really quite masterfully done, being quite fast and keeping the error rate lower than desired.